Entering the German coffee market

 - See our study on how to do business with European buyers for more information about complying with buyer requirements, how to send samples and how to draw up contracts.

-New entrants to the market may face some extra competition from already successful coffee exporters, especially so because of their already established long-term relationships with buyers.
-Entering the market as a newcomer requires you to have extensive knowledge of your product assortment, stable quality and volumes, and open and honest communication to start building your own new relationships with buyers.
+New entrants to the market will face competition from already successful coffee exporters, especially due to their already established long-term relationships with buyers.
+Entering the market as a newcomer requires you to have extensive knowledge of your product assortment, stable quality and volumes, and good communication skills to start building your own new relationships with buyers.

 Latin American countries are Germany’s main Arabica coffee suppliers

 Brazil is the world’s largest coffee producer and Germany’s largest supplier.
-Brazilian supplies to Germany reached 341 thousand tonnes in 2018, registering a slight decrease of -2.4% on average annually since 2014.
+Brazilian supplies to Germany reached 376 thousand tonnes in 2019, registering a slight increase of 0.3% on average annually since 2015.
 Brazil produces both Arabica (75%) and Robusta (25%), but exports 95% Arabica.

 Brazil’s coffee producing areas are relatively flat, which has intensified the use of mechanical pickers in the industry.
 This has drastically reduced labour costs in Brazil’s coffee production, but also resulting in lower quality, as machines do not distinguish between ripe and unripe cherries.
 Coffee prices in Brazil went down, especially in relation to other coffee producing countries.
 Low-grade Brazilian Arabica is mostly used in blends.

-Colombia is the world’s largest producer of washed Arabica, home to a strong national coffee industry offering technical assistance, research and quality development.
+Colombia is the world’s largest producer of washed Arabica.
 The Colombian Coffee Growers Federation strategically promotes and markets Colombian coffee, solidifying the country’s established image and brand for high-quality coffees.
 The Café de Colombia trademark is a registered protected geographical indication (PGI) in Europe, which is unique among coffee producing countries.

-Germany’s main organic coffee suppliers are Ethiopia and Peru
+Germany’s main organic coffee suppliers are Honduras, Peru and Ethiopia

-Peru is Germany’s fifth-largest coffee supplier: 58 thousand tonnes in 2018 A large share of Peruvian coffee is organically produced; Peru is the world’s third-largest producer of organic coffee.
-The Andean country takes fourth place for coffee production with sustainable certification, which gives Peru a competitive advantage to promote its specialty coffees.
+Peru is Germany’s fifth-largest coffee supplier with 51 thousand tonnes in 2019.
+A large share of Peruvian coffee is organically produced; in 2019, Peru was the world’s second-largest producer of organic coffee.
+The Andean country took fourth place for coffee production with sustainable certification, which gives Peru a competitive advantage to promote its specialty coffees.
 Peru actively promotes its unique origin and high-quality coffees, having recently introduced a national coffee brand, Cafés del Peru, to the international market.

 Vietnam is Germany’s largest Robusta supplier

 Asia is mainly known for its Robusta production, particularly Vietnam, which is the world’s second-largest coffee producer.
 Approximately 95% of Vietnamese coffee exports consist of Robusta coffees.
-Vietnam’s total coffee exports reached approximately 1.59 thousand tonnes between October 2018 and September 2019, of which 276 thousand tonnes to Germany in 2018.
-Between 2014 and 2018, Vietnamese exports remained relatively stable, registering an average annual increase of 1.1% in volume.
+Vietnam’s total coffee exports reached approximately 1,482 thousand tonnes between October 2018 and September 2019, of which 245 thousand tonnes to Germany in 2019.
+Between 2015 and 2019, Vietnamese exports to Germany increased at an average annual rate of 1.8%.

 Vietnam’s coffee production is strongly focused on creating large volumes of standard quality coffees mostly directed to the instant coffee market.
-Large coffee players, such as Nestlé, own multiple factories in Vietnam, where it produces its Nescafé soluble coffee brand.
-Meanwhile, as high-quality Robusta gains interest in consumer markets, Vietnam’s specialty coffee industry is slowly developing.
+However, as of 2018, government efforts have been more and more directed towards improving the quality of coffee beans.
+As high-quality Robusta gains interest in consumer markets, Vietnam’s specialty coffee industry is slowly developing.

 Sustainability issues are a major concern in Vietnam.
 Climate change poses a serious threat to the country’s coffee sector, while poor farming practices cause environmental degradation.
-Sustainable coffee makes up an estimated 9% of Vietnam’s coffee exports
+Sustainably produced coffee makes up an estimated 9% of Vietnam’s coffee exports.

 - Actively promote your company on your website and trade fairs.
 Flavour quality competitions also provide good opportunities to share your story.
 See this list of competitions and awards provided by the SCA.